 Other laxative products may also cause an overdose.

 This dosage information is for Lactulax oral solution.
 All possible doses and forms of drugs may not be included here.
-Your dose, form of medicine, and how often you take the medicine will depend on:
+Your amount, form of medicine, and how often you take medicine will depend on:

 - Your age.

 - How serious is your situation?

 Dosage for constipation

 - Adults and children 14 years and older have 15 to 45 ml once or twice a day; this dose can be reduced to 15-30 ml once or twice a day after it starts working.

 - Children between 7 and 14 years old pay 15 ml once or twice a day; This dose can be reduced to 10-15 ml once or twice a day after it starts to work.